riggles1/GunconDuino-With-Screen-Flash/README.md

 * 5ms debounce, preventing double trigger click and "l" key shader flash activation.
 * Joystick mode still sends mouse clicks for A/B/Trigger to not need different MAME mappings.
 * A+B+Trigger disable can be peformed without pointing it at the screen, it also now ensures clicks cannot remain stuck as pressed.
+* You can enable either joystick mode or mouse mode after the A+B+Trigger disable.
-* Max-min XY calibration locks after the trigger has been pressed 5 times (at any point the counter reaches 5 presses)
+* Max-min XY calibration locks after the trigger has been pressed 10 times (at any point the counter reaches 10 presses)

 ---